dstndstn/ch_frb_io/README.md

     single core is too slow to even generate a stream of Gaussian random numbers at full CHIME bandwidth!

+  - When the network stream is running, it maintains "event counts" for many types of events, such as packet drops, assembler hits/misses etc.  Right now we don't really do anything with this information but it's intended to be a starting point for some sort of RPC-driven dashboard which can give a visual summary of how the backend is performing.

+    Related: we probably want to generalize the event counts (currently cumulative) to keep track of the event rate for some choice of timescale (say 10 sec).

   - Currently, we have to run `test-network-streams.cpp` at very low throughput (0.1 Gbps) to avoid dropping packets.
 This means that the unit tests take about an hour to run, which isn't really a problem, but is indicative of deeper performance problems?
 It